RPBCACUEAIIBH/Volatizer/README.md

 - Another large partition for large and rarely used files that does not need to be loaded to memory...

 Installation:
 - Make sure that all human users are created.
+New users don't have control over volatizer unless you copy the files manually.
-- Download and unpack Volatizer.
+- Download and unpack Volatizer, or clone it, whichever you prefer.
 - Open terminal, and run the Install.sh with sudo in front
 - Follow the instructions.
 - Edit the configuration file at /home/user/.Volatizer/Config (it's in a a hidden directory in your home folder...)